prisma/prisma1/docs/0.x/01-Quickstart/01-Frontend/04-Angular/01-Apollo.md

 </Instruction>

-Now that the CLI is installed, you can use it to create the file structure for new service with the [`graphcool init`](!alias-zboghez5go#graphcool-init) command.
+Now that the CLI is installed, you can use it to create the file structure for new service with the [`graphcool-framework init`](!alias-zboghez5go#graphcool-init) command.

 <Instruction>